jesrui/althttpd-mirror/althttpd.md

 in HTTPS mode with one of the following options:

 >
-    althttpd -root ~/www --port 8043 -tls 1
+    althttpd -root ~/www --port 8043 --cert builtin

-this option uses a compiled-in self-signed SSL certificate **which is wildly insecure** and is intended for testing purposes. only.
+this option uses a compiled-in self-signed SSL certificate **which is wildly insecure** and is intended for testing purposes only.
 Use the --cert option to specify your own PEM-format SSL certificate.
 The argument to --cert can be the concatenation of the SSL private key (often named "privkey.pem") and the certificate